danielmdesigns/wmp/README.md

 ```
 <script src="https://code.jquery.com/jquery-2.2.0.min.js"></script>
 ```

 2: Add a parameter to the end of your URL.
 This can be anything that you want to reference.
+For example;

 ```
-www.thisismysite.com?addParameter="abc123"
+<a href="www.thisismysite.com?addParameter=abc123" target="_blank">My Hyperlink Example</a>
 ```